 Transplants Reinsurance: This program covers members who are eligible to receive covered major organ and tissue transplantation.
-Refer to the AMPM and the AHCCCS Reinsurance Processing Manual for covered services for organ and tissue transplants.
+Refer to the AMPM and the AHCCCS Reinsurance Policy Manual for covered services for organ and tissue transplants.
 Reinsurance coverage for transplants received at an AHCCCS contracted facility is paid at the lesser of 85% of the AHCCCS contract amount for the transplantation services rendered or 85% of the Contractor's paid amount.
 A new component for follow-up care post-transplant has been added to the transplant contracts.
 Reinsurance for these components will follow the regular reinsurance reimbursement, including a deductible requirement.
 Reinsurance coverage for transplants received at a non-AHCCCS contracted facility is paid the lesser of 85% of the lowest AHCCCS contracted rate, for the same organ or tissue, or the Contractor paid amount.
 The new follow-up care component will receive reinsurance coverage in accordance with regular reinsurance reimbursement, including a deductible requirement.
 The AHCCCS contracted transplantation rates may be found on the AHCCCS website.
-The Contractor must notify AHCCCS Division of Health Care Management, Medical Management when a member is referred to a transplant facility for evaluation for an AHCCCS Medical Management within 30 days of referral to the transplant facility for evaluation.
+The Contractor must notify AHCCCS Division of Health Care Management, Medical Management when a member is referred to a transplant facility for evaluation for an AHCCCS-covered organ transplant.
+In order to qualify for reinsurance benefits, the notification must be received by AHCCCS Medical Management within 30 days of referral to the transplant facility for evaluation.